Exploring Japanese Cuisine, the Foods You Can’t Miss

 Japanese cuisine has long been considered one of the world’s finest and most distinctive.
 Outside Japan, its adoption has come in waves.
 First, there were individual dishes like sushi and ramen, perhaps seen more as novelties than delicacies.
 Then, chain restaurants such as Yo!
 Sushi! and Wagamama arrived, to present the food in a little more context (though necessarily streamlined and internationalized).

-But as interest in Japanese culture, and history, has boomed in the last decade, the hunger for the bustling country’s authentic flavors has widened.
-Indeed, Millennials surveyed said they were 13% more likely to visit the country based on these cultural factors.
+But as interest in Japanese culture and history, has boomed in the last decade, the hunger for the bustling country’s authentic flavors has widened.
+Indeed, the Millennials surveyed said they were 13% more likely to visit the country based on these cultural factors.
 So, if you’re among those looking to get deeper than the clichés (however delicious they may be), here’s a guide to your next eats.

 Soba and Udon